mcdonc/.nixconfig/videos/debuggingbuilds/script.rst

 !!!!!!!!!!

 - For a few years now, NixOS has enabled "sandboxed builds" of software realized via ``stdenv.mkDerivation``.
-It is only done on Linux, not on MacOS.
 It is actually a feature of Nix, rather than NixOS.

 - Sandboxes have limited access to build system resources.
 A sandbox is a chroot environment with only the minimum number of essential system files and